realUjanSen/RobloxIdleTerminator/README.md

 pay, Microsoft would still keep showing warnings until I “built up enough reputation,” whatever that means.

   How to bypass antivirus and run this tool:

-Download the project as a ZIP file from GitHub to avoid your browser falsely flagging the EXE as a virus or blocking the download.
+1. Download the project as a ZIP file from GitHub to avoid your browser falsely flagging the EXE as a virus or blocking the download.

-Extract the ZIP to a folder on your computer.
+2. Extract the ZIP to a folder on your computer.
+AV's wont delete it yet.

-When you run the EXE, click “Run anyway” if Windows shows a big red warning box.
+3. When you run the EXE, click “Run anyway” if Windows shows a big red warning box.
 This is normal for unsigned programs.

 If you don’t trust pre-built executables, you can always check the source code or build the EXE